n8willis/git-with-type-design/overview.md

 variety of software projects, and a lot of the things that make it popular are free site features that are not related to git.
-Partly the popularity is because of all the features and the fact that programmers find the useful; partly the populaBrity is because the services are free, and partly it's a popular site today because it was popular last year, too and there's a strong "the more the merrier" effect and long as it stays popularr with users ... which is the sort
+Partly the popularity is because of all the features and the fact that programmers find them useful; partly the populaBrity is because the services are free, and partly it's a popular site today because it was popular last year, too and there's a strong "the more the merrier" effect and long as it stays popularr with users ... which is the sort